Martin Jennings: Work in public collections

-The National Portrait Gallery in London has three portraits by Jennings; Edward Heath, Philip Pullman and Lord Bingham.
+The National Portrait Gallery in London has three portraits by Jennings: Edward Heath, Philip Pullman and Lord Bingham.

+A cast of his portrait bust of Sir Edward Heath stands outside the House of Commons in The Palace of Westminster.
+His bronze portrait bust of Queen Elizabeth the Queen Mother is exhibited in the crypt of St Paul's Cathedral.
+His maquette for a statue of John Radcliffe is in the collection of the Ashmolean Museum in Oxford.

 Portraits of Jennings

 The National Portrait Gallery collection has a 2001 photographic portrait of Jennings by Norman McBeath.

 Personal life

 Jennings is based in the Cotswolds, near Stroud.
 He is a Fellow of the Royal Society of Sculptors.